 Wage & Overtime Claims in Dallas and Fort Worth

 Others fall under a general classification based on the job duties of the position.
 These includes employees that are appropriately classified as executive, administrative, or professional employees.
 These employees must earn at least $2,600 monthly and meet the legal definition of each classification.
 The Department of Labor, over time, has broadly expanded these classifications to cover most white collar, mid-level and above jobs.
 It also covers anybody who manages two or more employees.
-If any employee is appropriately classified as exempt then he or she is not covered by either minimum wage or overtime provisions.
-The salaried, exempt employee can work as many hours as necessary to complete his or her job duties with no further pay.
+If any employee is appropriately classified as exempt then the employee is not covered by minimum wage or overtime provisions.
+The salaried, exempt employee can work as much as necessary to complete job duties with no further pay.

 The second way the exempt provisions are commonly violated is by appropriately classifying a salaried employee as exempt but treating him or her like an hourly employee.
 If an employee is exempt under the three main classifications (professional, administrative, or executive) then the employee must be paid on a salary and not on an hourly basis.
 Although salaried employees can be generally tied to a work schedule (such as regular work days and hours of work) the employee cannot be docked pay for showing up late or taking partial day absences with the exception of full day deductions for (most) full day absences.
 If the employer is picking over the employee’s work hours as it would to an hourly employee then the salaried employee may not be exempt.

-The next issue to address for both hourly pay issues and overtime pay is what hours are worked during the work week.
+The next issue to address for both hourly pay issues and overtime pay is what hours are part of the work week.
 Employers try to short change employees by not paying for time they consider work that the law considers work time.
 Employers also try to make employees work off the clock to avoid paying wages for all work performed.
 The following list includes work time that must be paid and counted towards hours worked in the work week: